| Year | Principal | Interest | Loan Balance |

 #' @param P Present value

-#' @param i Interest rate
+#' @param i Discount rate

 #' @param n Number of periods